ChuckJHardy/ContinuusLenimentus/README.md

 # Continuus Lenimentus [![Build Status](https://travis-ci.org/ChuckJHardy/ContinuusLenimentus.png)](https://travis-ci.org/ChuckJHardy/ContinuusLenimentus) [![Coverage Status](https://coveralls.io/repos/ChuckJHardy/ContinuusLenimentus/badge.png?branch=master)](https://coveralls.io/r/ChuckJHardy/ContinuusLenimentus)

-A SimpleCov Formatter for Local CI.
+A SimpleCov Formatter for Continuus Lenimentus Local CI.
+When the spec suite is run a file is generated with data on the state of the test suite.
+This is encrypted with a key to ensure minimal conflicts when using version control.

 ## Installation